RayAndrade/TheRayCode/Java/README.md

 4. Best practices: The design patterns reflect best practices for software design and can help you write better code that is easier to maintain, extend, and test.
 5. Improved performance: By using the design patterns, you can optimize the performance of your Java applications by reducing the number of resources needed to run the program.

-Overall, studying the design patterns by the Gang of Four can enhance your Java programming skills and make you a more valuable member of your development te
+Overall, studying the design patterns by the Gang of Four can enhance your Java programming skills and make you a more valuable member of your development team.

 **[CPP](../CPP/README.md)** | **[CSHARP](../Csharp/README.md)** | **[JAVA](../Java/README.md)**  | **[PHP](../PHP/README.md)** | **[JAVASCRIPT](../JavaScript/README.md)**